Last Updated on

 A big part of sticking to a budget is practicing willpower and self-control.
 Having a budget will require you to say “no” sometimes.
 You cannot give into impulse purchases.
 If you don’t have self-control, you will always have a hard time sticking to a budget.

-Have an accountability partner or someone you can call when you’re tempted to buy when you should be saving.
+Finally, have an accountability partner or someone you can call when you’re tempted to buy when you should be saving.
 This person can be a friend, family, mentor, or financial coach.

 It’s hard to stick to your budget if you don’t have any financial goals.
 You need to know why you’re budgeting.
 What is the purpose or the end goal?
 Maybe it’s to save more money or get out of debt.
 Whatever the reason, you need to make clear financial goals so you have a reason to keep going.